 Anonymised’s Marketing Tag

 Anonymised’s Marketing Tag is a script running on publishers’ sites which is responsible for: (1) collecting data about user interaction with a site’s content and storing it locally, (2) processing the data to understand the user interests, (3) helping the user change privacy settings and manage their personal data by providing a link to the Data Account, and (4) anonymising data by using machine learning on the device.

 Anonymised’s Data Account

 Your Anonymised Data Account shows you what data Anonymised has inferred from your online activities and gives you control over the way the data is used.
-From your Data Account you can change your Privacy settings on all the sites that are part of Anonymised’s Privacy Network.
+From your Data Account you can change your Privacy settings on all the sites that are part of Anonymised’s Publisher Portfolio.
 You can also view, edit and delete your inferred data.
 When you click on Delete my data, we will delete all of your data within 48 hours and no backup copy will be maintained on our servers.
 You will not be able to recover the deleted information if you change your mind.
 Your data account will always be available at this link.

 This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses so-called “cookies”, text files that are stored on your computer and that allow an analysis of the use of the website by you.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
 However, in the event of the activation of IP anonymisation on this website, your IP address will be shortened beforehand by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.